koji-hatano1/t2log-strip/README.md

 ## 📂 HCP Pipeline Integration
 This tool is designed to follow the initial steps of `PreFreeSurferPipeline.sh`.

-- **Strategy**: Replaces conservative FSL-BET with a high-fidelity mask, avoiding the need for excessive margins.
+- **Strategy**: Replaces conservative FSL-BET with a high-fidelity mask that effectively strips persistent non-brain tissues (e.g., **dura and venous sinuses**) while simultaneously **restoring** previously over-stripped brain regions.
+This eliminates the need for excessive "safety margins" and provides a refined starting point for surface reconstruction.
 - **Note**: To fully leverage the potential of this high-fidelity mask, the FreeSurfer process (e.g., `recon-all`) should be appropriately tuned or customized to align with the refined brain-surface input.

 ## ⚙️ Configuration & Usage
 Edit `t2log-strip.sh` to match your environment: